Tooth Decay Treatment

 Tooth decay is caused by the presence of plaque on the teeth.
 Plaque is a clear, sticky film that is formed when bacteria in the mouth mixes with the sugar and starch food particles that we eat.
 The acids in plaque attack the outer layers of enamel, leading to dental caries — known more commonly as cavities.
 Plaque will also harden over time into a substance called tartar, which can only be removed by a dentist.

 Holes in your enamel can lead to later stages of tooth decay.
 Acids and bacteria are able to pass through these holes to reach the inner layer of teeth called dentin, which is softer than enamel and more susceptible to damage.
 Decay can quickly progress into the innermost area of the tooth, known as the pulp, which contains nerves and blood vessels.
-Once decay reaches here, the tooth becomes significantly swollen and painful, and decay is more difficult to treat.
+Once decay reaches here, the tooth becomes significantly swollen and painful, making severe tooth decay treatment more complex.

 Play Video about teeth-infections-hero